 Visa vs. American express

 Both Visa and American Express are in the credit card category, but they have very different positioning.

 Visa claims to be accepted everywhere and by everyone.
 While just ‘being present’ might not seem like an effective marketing angle, it has been proven to be one of the most critical attributes in the payment solution sector.

 American Express has always emphasized the prestige associated with using their card.

 Their business model revolves around offering elite members a range of premium advantages, including concierge services, dining discounts, insurance, lounge access, and air miles.

-A combination of these factors and the brand’s sponsorship of high-end events and sleek titanium-covered black cards created an image of luxury and the perception that the brand is not for everyone.
+Those factors, along with the brand’s sponsorship of high-end events and sleek titanium-covered black cards, created an image of luxury and a perception that the brand was not for everyone.

 What are the common brand positioning strategies?

 There is no catch-all approach to positioning a brand, but some common positioning tactics can help you create a strong brand.